SemTalkOnline/SemTalkOnline/SemTalk-Online-in-Microsoft-365.md

 # File Storage Options in the Microsoft Environment

-More detailed information about SemTalk Online App’s file storage concept can be found on the page [File storage options](https://github.com/SemTalkOnline/SemTalkOnline/wiki/SemTalk-Online-Options-for-file-storage).
+More detailed information about SemTalk Online’s file storage concept can be found on the page [File storage options](https://github.com/SemTalkOnline/SemTalkOnline/wiki/SemTalk-Online-Options-for-file-storage).
 There you can also find information about the available options in the Microsoft 365 environment.